-Hijra: An Event that Changed the Course of Human History
+Hijra: A Journey that Changed the Course of Human History

 Medina was still a city with non-Muslims in the majority.
-The total number of Muslims in Medina some 1437 years ago was not more than 75.
+The total number of Muslims in Medina, 1438 years ago was not more than 75.
 Yet, at the command of God, Prophet Muhammad (PBUH) and his companion Abdu Bakr (RTA) traveled to this city to implement divine guidance for a better society.

 Why did Allah choose Madinah to be the city to establish a society based on divine ideals?